 This study is also related to two other recent works on strategic models of learning.
-Doraszelski, Lewis and Pakes (2016) model agents learning about competitors' play and equilibrium strategies in a repeated game.
-Jeon (2017) studies implications on shipping investment of having agents learn about demand shock parameters.
+Doraszelski, Lewis and Pakes (2018) model agents learning about competitors' play and equilibrium strategies in a repeated game.
+Jeon (2020) studies implications on shipping investment of having agents learn about demand shock parameters.
 Her model is similar in spirit to a strand of macroeconomic literature that models either agents or policymakers as having Bayesian beliefs about exogenous macroeconomic fundamentals, such as Cogley and Sargent (2005) or Orlik and Veldkamp (2014).
-In contrast, the arrival of new information in my model is endogenous to current knowledge, as investment decisions depend on the current information state.
+In contrast to all of these studies, the arrival of new information in my model is endogenous to current knowledge, as investment decisions depend on the current information state.
+This significantly increases the difficulty of estimation in the present study, but represents a unique contribution.